 Paint Colors.
-We don’t even know where to start because well… It’s pretty freakin’ complicated!
-The perfect paint color can make such a difference in any space but getting that “perfect” color can be a complete nightmare.
+We don’t even know where to start because well… it’s pretty freakin’ complicated!
+The perfect paint color can make such a difference in any space, but getting that “perfect” color can be a complete nightmare.

-post 10 more posts.
+Like we said, the process of choosing these colors was an overwhelming nightmare and probably requires 10 more posts.
 So instead of getting into those boring details, we’re going to jump right to the good stuff.
 Without further ado, here are ALL of the paint colors we both currently have in our homes.

-Let’s break it down, shall we?BRIDGET: First up is the only bold color of the bunch.
+Bridget: First up is the only bold color of the bunch.
 I used Benjamin Moore’s “Covington Blue” (eggshell finish) to paint both the exterior and interior of our front door and this still is hands-down one of my favorite projects to date.

-CASEY: A majority of our Chicago apartment is painted in the color “Passive” by Sherwin Williams.
+Casey: A majority of our Chicago apartment is painted in the color “Passive” by Sherwin Williams.
 When choosing a color, I wanted a very light gray with cool undertones.
 That is exactly what I got with this color.
 It pairs nicely with our white trim and the cool color palette in our home.
 At times it looks a bit icy blue, and at other times it’s really light gray.
 Overall though…we really like it and I’ve recommended it to plenty of people.

-BRIDGET: Our guest room and office are both Benjamin Moore’s “Moonshine.”
+Bridget: Our guest room and office are both Benjamin Moore’s “Moonshine.”
 This gray takes on a slightly blue undertone at times throughout the day.
 The color is extremely mute, which I love because it complements almost any colored decor/accents.

-CASEY: This is by far my favorite color in our home.
+Casey: This is by far my favorite color in our home.
 It’s right next to “Passive” on the color swatch, and it’s a slightly darker version of it.
 Our master bedroom is painted in “Argos” and I think it’s fantastic.
 Not too dark, not too light.
 A great light/medium gray choice.
 Looks amazing with white accessories and white trim.

-BRIDGET: Our bedroom is Benjamin Moore’s “Edgecomb Gray.”
+Bridget: Our bedroom is Benjamin Moore’s “Edgecomb Gray.”
 To me, the swatch above isn’t the perfect representation of the actual color (surprise, surprise).
 I would describe the look as a very light “sand-y” color.
 I have no clue why, the light beige just reminds me of that and the fact that it has gray in the name adds to this complicated status.

 Patio Makeover: We tackled this Patio Makeover for a family in Buffalo, NY.
 You can see the whole reveal here, but we absolutely LOVE this paint color for a pop of brightness outside on the patio.